Books for each Month

 Great timing for the true story of William Hoy, the Deaf baseball player who introduced signs for safe and out so he could play the game he loved, in THE WILLIAM HOY STORY — Deaf History Month overlaps with the start of baseball on April 1!
 The project for this book is Hoy for the Hall.
 Join the kids who are writing letters asking for William Hoy to be inducted in the National Baseball Hall of Fame, where he’d be the first Deaf player honored there.
 The William Hoy has been on many state reading lists, including Texas’ 2X2 List.
 The book is available in hardcover and paperback in English, in Japanese and Korean, in Spanish as an ebook, and debuting in Swedish in Fall 2023.

-March 23-March 24 PURIM.
+March 13-14, 2025 PURIM.
 Henrietta Szold founded Hadassah during Purim of 1912.
 Learn more about Henrietta and Purim in A QUEEN TO THE RESCUE, THE STORY OF HENRIETTA SZOLD, FOUNDER OF HADASSAH.
 Illustrated by Yevgenia Nayberg, from Creston Books/Lerner Books/Kar-Ben Publishing.
 A QUEEN TO THE RESCUE is a Sydney Taylor Notable, a National Council for the Social Studies and Children’s Book Council Notable, A Mighty Girl Book, has received starred reviews from School Library Journal, Kirkus Reviews, and Publishers Weekly and made Hadassah Magazine’s Books for the Kinderlach list.
 The project is HEAL THE WORLD, encouraging kids to share things they do to make things better for others.

 DEAR MR. DICKENS also features a woman, Eliza Davis, who can be compared to Queen Esther.
 Eliza Davis, like Esther, spoke up to a powerful person — in Eliza’s case that was Charles Dickens — and asked him to write fairly about her people.